- Upon each visit to the Visual Resource Center students must sign-in and sign-out at the sign-in kiosk

 Images are added to the permanent collection according to the acquisition policy.

 The VRC is dedicated to providing educational support of the faculty and students needs.
-As new changes are made to the Department of Art’s curriculum or new suites of courses are added the acquisition of general materials, books, magazines, journals, DVD’s will be focused on filling gaps within the collection.
+As new changes are made to the Department of Art & Design’s curriculum or new suites of courses are added the acquisition of general materials, books, magazines, journals, DVD’s will be focused on filling gaps within the collection.

-Selection of images, monographs, catalogue raisonné, and films for the collection should contribute to one of the following: support Art Department curriculum, support of student and faculty research, and strengthening of the overall collection value to the department at large.
+Selection of images, monographs, catalogue raisonné, and films for the collection should contribute to one of the following: support Department of Art & Design curriculum, support of student and faculty research, and strengthening of the overall collection value to the department at large.

 Replacement items should only be purchased when it is evident the item still meets the goals of the current curriculum.